OpenJobDescription/openjd-specifications/conformance-tests/2023-09/FEATURE_BUNDLE_1/jobs/proposed/README.md

 is the correct number.
 No `openjd` CLI surfaces resolved host requirements, and the runner asserts only on stdout and task status, so a host requirement has no observable effect on a single-host run.
 The negative cases are the reachable half.

+## Spec references, Template Schemas 2023-09

+- [§3.3.1 L959](https://github.com/OpenJobDescription/openjd-specifications/blob/mainline/wiki/2023-09-Template-Schemas.md?plain=1#L959) amounts[].max is `<positivefloat>`, so 0 is illegal
+- [§3.3.1 L957](https://github.com/OpenJobDescription/openjd-specifications/blob/mainline/wiki/2023-09-Template-Schemas.md?plain=1#L957) amounts[].min is `<nonnegativefloat>`, so 0 IS legal there
+- [§3.3.1 L960](https://github.com/OpenJobDescription/openjd-specifications/blob/mainline/wiki/2023-09-Template-Schemas.md?plain=1#L960) max may be a format string under FEATURE_BUNDLE_1, so the bound defers past decode

+Line numbers are a locator for where each claim was verified.
+The section numbers are the durable reference if the spec is re-flowed.